-The field for the fly-off is not huge (see the site map posted on the www.rocketcontest.org website), but with winds of 20 miles per hour or less (the NAR Safety Code limit) a rocket that stays up no more than 50 seconds will remain on the field.
+The field for the Finals is not huge (see the site map posted on the www.rocketcontest.org website), but with winds of 20 miles per hour or less (the NAR Safety Code limit) a rocket that stays up no more than 50 seconds will remain on the field.
 We will have some 35 foot poles to help pluck rockets out of the lower portions of trees, if you are unlucky on recovery.
+We have never had a payload portion of a rocket lost to a tree at the TARC Finals.